Phoonk: Box office

-Ram Gopal Varma's Phoonk turned out to be a success at the box office.
+Phoonk turned out to be a success at the box office.
 The movie opened after an effective publicity campaign. which, combined with its success at the box office, turned a good profit for its investors.
 It was very popular, especially among younger viewers, for the creator's Rs.
 5 Lakh challenge.

 Critical response

 Critically, the movie received mixed reviews.
-Taran Adarsh gave it 4 out of 5 and said, "Phoonk is a fascinating cinematic experience on a subject that’s rarely tackled by the dream merchants in Bollywood: Black magic."
-AOL India reviewer Noyon Jyoti Parasara gave a negative review of the film saying, "Overall Phoonk scores low on the scare-o-meter."
+Taran Adarsh gave it 4 out of 5 and said, "Phoonk is a fascinating cinematic experience on a subject that’s rarely tackled by the dream merchants in Bollywood: Black magic.

 Sequel

-A sequel, Phoonk 2, released on 16 April 2010, to mixed reviews and a lacklustre commercial reception, failing to repeat the success of the original.
+A sequel, Phoonk 2, was released on 16 April 2010, to mostly negative reviews and a lackluster commercial reception, failing to repeat the success of the original.